 Areas We Serve

-Jacoby & Meyers serves clients throughout Los Angeles County and the entire state of California.
-Whether your accident occurred in Downtown LA, Santa Monica, Long Beach, the San Fernando Valley, or anywhere in between, our team is accessible and ready to help.
+Jacoby & Meyers serves clients throughout Los Angeles County and across the state of California.
+Whether your accident occurred in Downtown LA, Santa Monica, Long Beach, the San Fernando Valley, or nearby communities, our team is available to assist.

 - Orange County